Drübeck Abbey

 How long should I spend visiting?

-A visit typically requires a few hours to fully explore the abbey and its grounds.
+A visit to Drübeck Abbey typically takes a few hours, allowing you to explore the site and absorb its history.

 Is photography allowed?